pritesh-2711/genai-poc-to-prod/README.md

 # Research Paper Chat Application

-A production-oriented RAG chat application built step by step — from a bare LLM call to a multi-user API with memory, document ingestion, hierarchical retrieval, reranking, and LangGraph-based orchestration.
+A production-oriented RAG chat application built step by step — from a bare LLM call to a multi-user API with memory, document ingestion, hierarchical retrieval, reranking, LangGraph-based workflows, and agentic orchestration.

 ## Quick Start